-The following table summarizes Questar III future payment requirements as of June 30, 2013 under noncancellable operating leases:
+The following table summarizes Questar III future payment requirements as of June 30, 2014 under noncancellable operating leases:

 Year Ending

-2014 \$ 1,151,489
+2015 \$ 1,310,780

-2015 988,004
+2016 989,502

-2016 652,848
+2017 989,942

-2017 652,848
+2018 996,289

-2018 652,848
+2019 774,304

-Thereafter 1,271,544
+Thereafter 6,648,801

-\$ 5,369,581
+\$ 11,709,618

-Worker's Compensation Self-Insurance
+Worker's Compensation Self-Insurance Plan

 Questar III participates in a self-insurance plan for worker's compensation called The Rensselaer Columbia-Greene (RCG) Counties Worker's Compensation Consortium ("Consortium").
 The Plan is a claims-servicing public entity risk pool which began operations in July, 1985.
 The Consortium was formed by participating school districts and Questar III.
 The purpose of the Consortium is to operate a plan to provide the employees of the participants with worker's compensation benefits and the participants with centralized administration and insurance covering job-connected disabilities and including the cost of medical treatment.
 The Consortium was accepted as a self-insurer by the State of New York Worker's Compensation Board effective July 1, 1985.
+The Consortium has a stop loss policy to protect participants from unusually high claims.